 Seasonal: The Espresso & Mud Detoxifying Body Treatment begins with a vigorous exfoliation using volcanic pumice and coffee Arabica followed by a warm wrap of mineral-rich clay and extracts to help smooth, firm, and detoxify the skin.

 Signature: The 80-minute Rest & Renewal Massage is customized to release tension, rejuvenate your mind and body, improve sleep, reduce stress, and soothe muscle fatigue.

 Talk about a fancy farmhouse.
 Sophisticated spa rooms glitter with fireplaces, upscale farmhouse-chic decor, and farm-to-table signatures using heirloom cider apples from the inn’s home ranch plus herbs grown in Farmhouse’s kitchen garden.

-Seasonal: The Personal Apothecary treatment partners you and your spa alchemist in creating a customized treatment, including blending your unique therapeutic palette of oils, butters and exfoliants, for your massage, wrap and/or scrub pampering.
+Seasonal: The Personal Apothecary treatment partners you and your spa alchemist in creating a customized treatment, including blending your unique, seasonal, and therapeutic palette of oils, butters and exfoliants, for your massage, wrap and/or scrub pampering.

 Signature: Indulge in a Warming Ginger Honey massage, or a “body melt” that uses a warm pillow of muscle healing herbs, alfalfa hay, lavender, and chamomile.